I. 2018/19 Releases · Instrumentals

 III.
 Early Investigations · March 2018

-These are first-time explorations and were mostly composed spontaneously, at the time of tracking.
+These are first-time explorations, throwaways that were composed spontaneously at the time of tracking.
 Some are fragments; some are a little more complete.
-No pre-recorded loops or snippets; part of the fun is getting to play every instrument, except drums which I enjoy programming/arranging.
-Pro musicians would of course be hired to record tunes that are to be fully produced.
+No pre-recorded loops or snippets; part of the fun is getting to play every instrument, except drums/percussion, which I can still enjoy arranging.
+Pro musicians would be hired to record tunes scheduled for full production.

 IV.
 Other things